 School of Music

-UNI jazz combos, coordinated by Chris Merz and graduate assistant directors, will offer a concert featuring jazz standards and new arrangements.
+Under the direction of faculty artist Chris Merz and graduate student conductors, the School of Music will present a jazz combos concert.
 This event is free and open to the public.